CluedIn-io/CluedIn.Documentation/docs/020-getting-access.md

     ![sign-in-sso.png](../../assets/images/getting-access/sign-in-sso.png)

-### Sign in
+### Sign in by email

-After you created password for your account, you can sign in to CluedIn.
+After you created password for your account, you can sign in and start using CluedIn.

-**To sign in to CluedIn with email address and password**
+**To sign in to CluedIn by email**

 - On the CluedIn sign-in page, enter your email and password and then select **Sign In**.